Sujai/hyderabad-iot-event/README.md

 - Program the compiled build on RB3Gen2 and provide your feedback.

 ### Task 1.2: Download and build source code  for IQ8-Beta-EVK using QSC Launcher.
-The goal is to downlod Qualcomm software using git and program an existing RB3Gen2 with the compiled software.
+The goal is to downlod Qualcomm software using QSC too and program an IQ8-Beta-EVK with the compiled software.
 This task needs a Ubuntu workstation.
 #### Reference
  - [QSC workflows]( https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-254/build_from_source_qsc_gui_intro.html?vproduct=1601111740013072&version=1.3)